TheBlep/the-history-of-blender/README.md

 - Each javascript file was tested on the site for errors and functionality using the console and with [JSHint](https://jshint.com/).

 ### General Testing
-- Each feature was developed and tested in its own branch before being merged with master.
-Branches were subsequently deleted.
 - Each time a feature was added, all the functions were tested to see if there was an impact.
-- The site was sent to friends for feedback and testing.
 - All forms have validation and will not submit without the proper information.
-- .gitignore file has been included to prevent system file commits.
-- The image loading blur has been thoroughly tested and gone through numerous iterations to optimise the smoothness of the transition on different devices and internet speeds.
-- Backup Map functions have been tested in a local deployment.
-- Email error functions have been tested offline as well.
 - External links open in a new tab.

-### Mobile Testing
+### Mobile and Desktop Testing
 - I tested the site personally on my Android device, going through the entire process, checking buttons, functions, checking out, etc. I was personally unable to test on iOS.
-- The site was sent to friends and relatives for them to follow the same process.
-They have tested on their devices, including iOS.
-- Chrome was utilised to inspect the site in mobile format, going through the pages and functions.

-### Desktop Testing
-- The site was developed on a Chromebook and, as such, the majority of testing occurred on Chrome.
+- The site was developed on Linux, Firefox.
-- The site was tested by friends and relatives on numerous desktop devices.
-- The site was marginally tested on other browsers, such as Firefox and Edge.
+- Testing on Chrome, Edge and Firefox on Windows and Linux systems has shown full functionality.
-- Internet Explorer was not tested and the site was not developed with it in mind as support for the browser is gradually being dropped.
+- Internet Explorer was not tested.

 ## Bugs
 ### Known Bugs